I-Need-To-Learn-Backend/school-bell/README.md

 Find your desired card with:

-cat /proc/asound/cards
+cat /proc/asound/cards <br />
-and then create /etc/asound.conf with following: defaults.pcm.card 1
+and then create /etc/asound.conf with following: <br />
+defaults.pcm.card 1 <br />
-defaults.ctl.card 1
+defaults.ctl.card 1 <br />
-Replace "1" with the number of your card determined above.
+Replace "1" with the number of your card determined above. <br />

 Credit for sound clips: